jgm/pandoc/doc/lua-filters.md

 be called for each corresponding element in the document, getting the respective element as input.

-The return of a filter function must one of the following:
+The return of a filter function must be one of the following:

 -   nil: this means that the object should remain unchanged.
 -   a pandoc object: this must be of the same type as the input